 What, you ask, is the thing that controls everything else?
 Your mind.
 Your spirit.
 Your attitude.
 Your center.
 That’s what.
 If that part isn’t right, then nothing good will proceed from it.
 Get that part in tune and you can make gorgeous, sonorous music with it.

 But you’ll have to get past the lazy, microwave generation idea that you’re going to just knock this out, real quick and move on to bigger and better things.

-There are no bigger and better things.
+bigger and better things.